 By Michael D. Watkins

-A lot of professionals are familiar with taking over in a new position or a new company, and the first 90 days can determine success or failure.
-This book provides proven strategies to make those 90 days count.
+This book provides proven strategies to make the first 90 days of a new job count.
 The framework here applies to start-ups and established businesses and helps anyone successfully take on a new role.
 To jump-start a new position, there are five focus points for diagnosing the new situation, creating strategies, and taking control quickly.

 Assessing Your Strengths and Weaknesses